Deathstroke: Titans: Villains for Hire

 Following the encounter with the Black Lanterns, Deathstroke recruits a team of supervillains consisting of Tattooed Man, Cheshire, Osiris, and the new character Cinder following the launch of Brightest Day.
 The team ambushes Ryan Choi in his home, and then battles him.
 This ends with Deathstroke driving his sword through Ryan's chest, killing him.
 He then gives the deceased hero's body to Dwarfstar.

 Following the assassination of the Atom, Deathstroke and the Titans are hired to kill Lex Luthor during his stay in Midway City.
 The attack is revealed to be a ruse crafted by Slade and Luthor to draw out a traitor on Luthor's security staff, who is revealed to be a shape-shifting assassin named Facade.
 After the Titans capture Facade and turn him over to the scientists at LexCorp, Luthor rewards Slade by examining technology that he had earlier ordered Tattooed Man and Cheshire to steal.
-Slade claims that this will bring him one step closer to his true goal: the ability to somehow cheat death itself.
+Slade claims that this will bring him one step closer to his true goal: the ability to cheat death itself.
 He also succeeds in recruiting Arsenal, a former member of the Teen Titans and Justice League, into the team.
 Shortly after inducting Arsenal into the team, Slade accepts a mission to rescue a child from a drug lord named Elijah.
 After discovering that Elijah is using the bodies of kidnapped children to create an addictive drug called Bliss, the Titans promptly kill the gangster and shut down his operation.
 As the Titans are preparing to return to the Labyrinth, Cheshire notices that Slade has tied up DJ Molecule, a powerful metahuman who was working for Elijah as a bodyguard.
 When asked what he is doing with the young man, Slade cryptically responds by saying that he only accepted the mission to capture Molecule for some unknown purpose.